Have questions? We make it easy to get in touch:

 Explore the RN to MSN Degree:

 By combining both degrees, nurses can earn their BSN and MSN at a lower cost and in less time.
 Instead of 59 credits required if taking the programs separately, nurses can complete both degrees with 47 credits by substituting BSN courses with MSN courses that meet the BSN program outcomes.
+A total of 120 practice experience hours will be obtained.
+Practice experiences are completed at approved practice experience sites with the guidance of an approved preceptor.

 - Completed free online application.